Chapter 3. Security Perimeter and Trust Boundaries¶

 it should not treat all of that as "new instructions by default."

-If you do not draw an explicit line between trusted instructions and untrusted content, prompt injection quickly ends up at the heart of the system.12
+If you do not draw an explicit line between trusted instructions and untrusted content, prompt injection quickly ends up at the center of the system.12

 The simplest workable idea looks like this: